AIforGoodSimulator/epi-models/docs/source/covid19models/deterministic_compartmental_model.rst

 Compartmental Model
 ==========
-The model comprises of 11 disease compartments and 8 age compartments with a 10 years gap, starting from 0-10 to 70-above.
+The model comprises of 11 disease state compartments and 8 age compartments with a 10 years gap, starting from 0-10 to 70 and above.

 (fig2-Highlevel Architecture)